1 results found

 Overview

-Sam travels nationwide for conference, mediation and court appointments (on the intermediate and multi tracks) and accepts instructions on a direct access basis where appropriate.
+Sam travels nationwide for conference, mediation and court appointments and is also an accredited mediator.
+He accepts instructions on a direct access basis where appropriate, generally limited to initial conferencing/advisory work, followed occasionally by ADR, but with any further protracted litigation to be conducted alongside a solicitor/cilex.

 Away from work Sam uses his Plymouth Argyle season ticket as often as its burdens of distance and despondency allow and he also enjoys road cycling.